jsohlendorff/continuous_time_LTMLE/note.typ

 - [x] Consistency of estimator.
 Skip not done in other papers.
 - [/] Efficient influence function.
 Cleanup.
 - [ ] Simulation study (ML?).
+- [ ] Comparison of EIF and target parameter with @rytgaardContinuoustimeTargetedMinimum2022.
+- [ ] Consistency of variance estimator?
 - [/] Debiased estimator
 - [/] DR properties + ML rates/criteria (rate conditions + conditions for $hat(nu)^*$)
 - [/] Cross-fitting